Ijaymoira/alx-low_level_programming/0x01-variables_if_else_while/README.md

-outputting first 16 digit of  base 16
+printing all posible combination of first digit